material-components/material-components-ios/howto/tutorial/README.md

 **TODO: Add image of the grey header**

-The MDCFlexibleHeaderViewController that was now exposed as a property of our view controller doesn't know about the scroll view and therefore it cannot adjust any scroll view insets the scroll view needs to render below the bar.
+The MDCFlexibleHeaderViewController that is now exposed as a property of the MDCAppBar instance doesn't know about the scroll view and therefore it cannot adjust any scroll view insets the scroll view needs to render below the bar.
 To rectify this, simply tell the headerView in the MDCFlexibleHeaderViewController about the scroll view in viewDidLoad():

 <!--<div class="material-code-render" markdown="1">-->